Price Signals - The Economic Lowdown Podcast Series

 Prices send signals and provide incentives for buyers and sellers in ways you possibly never thought about.
 In a market economy, price signals prevent massive shortages and ensure that consumer wants are largely satisfied.
-In this podcast, hear how price signals from gas prices influence decision-making for both a father of three and a production supervisor for an oil refinery.
+In this episode of the Economic Lowdown Podcast Series, hear how price signals from gas prices influence decision-making for both a father of three and a production supervisor for an oil refinery.
 Do you see price signals influencing decisions in your life?

 Communication is important in every aspect of life.
 We communicate in a variety of ways, such as through verbal speech, text messages, and sign language.
 Even honking a car horn can be an effective form of communication.
 Communication within an economy is also very important.